maoberlehner/markus-oberlehner-net/content/blog/building-a-pre-rendered-website-with-nuxt-and-storyblok.md

 **Storyblok**, on the other hand, is very powerful and provides all the basic features I'd expect from a CMS, out of the box. **Furthermore it is possible to extend its functionality by adding custom field type plugins, which are basically regular Vue.js components.** The pricing is amazing.
 Even the free plan is plenty if you just get started and for $ 14 / month you basically get everything you need for your typical small business website – that's a lot closer to what small businesses are used to pay for hosting their website.
 Having said that, I also have to say that the UI is a lot less intuitive and just doesn't look as polished as the gorgeous UI of Contentful.

-If you are curious about the result, you can [take a look at a demo of the application we're going to build, hosted on Netlify](https://building-a-pre-rendered-website-with-nuxt-and-storyblok.netlify.com/) or you can [checkout the code at GitHub](https://github.com/maoberlehner/building-a-pre-rendered-website-with-nuxt-and-storyblok).
+If you are curious about the result, you can [take a look at a demo of the application we're going to build, hosted on Netlify](https://building-a-pre-rendered-website-with-nuxt-and-storyblok.netlify.com/) or you can [check out the code at GitHub](https://github.com/maoberlehner/building-a-pre-rendered-website-with-nuxt-and-storyblok).

 ## Storyblok + Vue.js = a perfect match